 It is not uncommon that Vulkan lists two or more physical devices present in the system.
 The programmer might face the question: Which one should I use?
 If I take the first one, will I get the high performant one?
 Or, will I be unlucky and get slow integrated graphics or software-based CPU device?

-// get compatible devices
+// get compatible and incompatible devices

 vk::vector<vk::PhysicalDevice> deviceList = vk::enumeratePhysicalDevices();